-Restricted Donation: shall mean donations or gifts designated in writing by the donor for a specific or particular City department, location, or purpose.
-It shall also mean donations or gifts received for specific programs or activities established by the City.
+Restricted Donation: shall mean donations or gifts designated by the donor for a specific or particular City department, location, or purpose.
 The receiving department shall have the responsibility to ensure the restrictions placed upon the donation are fulfilled.
-Funds remaining the conclusion of the project and/or activity shall be available for use by the department forpurposes similar to the original restriction.
+Fundsremaining at the conclusion of the project and/or activity shall be available for use by the department for purposes similar to the original restriction.

 Unrestricted Donation: shall mean a donation to the City without any limitations being placed upon its use.
-Unrestricted donations shall be recorded in the General Fund.